 The P.E.O.
-Sisterhood was established on January 21, 1869 in Mt.
+Sisterhood was established January 21, 1869, in Mt.
 Pleasant, Iowa, on the campus of Iowa Wesleyan University.
-The organization was established as philanthropic and educational society for women.
-Although comprised of only seven members at its founding, P.E.O. now has thousands of chapters and members throughout the United States.
+The organization was established as a philanthropic and educational society for women.
+Although comprised of only seven members at its founding, P.E.O. now has chapters and members throughout the United States.

-The second Grand Forks Chapter to be established, Chapter T, was organized on May 17, 1932.
+The second Grand Forks chapter to be established, Chapter T, was organized May 17, 1932.
 Chapter T was sponsored by Chapter D, the first chapter in Grand Forks.
-The first president was Chrissie Budge, herself a charter member of Chapter D. Founding members of Chapter T included: Budge, Mable French, Gladys Vary, Ragna Taft, Vera Bollinger, Emma Robbins and Clara Hofto.
+The first president was Chrissie Budge, herself a charter member of Chapter D. Founding members of Chapter T included Budge, Mable French, Gladys Vary, Ragna Taft, Vera Bollinger, Emma Robbins and Clara Hofto.

-Chapter T has hosted several state conventions, in addition to participating in many P.E.O. sponsored activities on both a local, state and national level.
-It also has been responsible for sponsoring other P.E.O. chapters in the area.
+Chapter T has hosted several state conventions in addition to participating in many P.E.O. sponsored activities at local, state and national levels.
+It has also been responsible for sponsoring other P.E.O. chapters in the area.
 The Chapter has hosted many educational lectures and meetings for both its members and the greater community at large.
-Chapter T has also raised funds for several P.E.O. fund drives, including the Peace Scholarship Fund and the Educational Fund.
+Chapter T also raised funds for several P.E.O. projects, including the Peace Scholarship Fund and the Educational Fund.
 During World War II, Chapter T and the entire P.E.O. organization was very active in raising funds and boosting morale for the war effort.